How your purchase works

 This ID is generated for certain Minecraft purchases after December, 2013, or any time you purchase Scrolls or the Shards currency within Scrolls.
 It is a set of six or seven numbers and letters.

 This transaction ID is generated when you pay with a Paypal account, or make a credit/debit transaction through Paypal as a guest.
 It is a seventeen character alphanumeric code.
 If your purchase had to be automatically converted to another type of currency, there may be multiple transaction IDs, so please be sure that you provide the ID from the purchase itself.

 While most Paypal users receive a transaction ID, in certain circumstances a customer may have a receipt number, which is four sets of numbers.

-All Mojang games can have gift codes, which can be identified by three sets of alternating letters and numbers.
-Gift codes created on an old Minecraft account are in lowercase, while gift codes created on a Mojang account are in caps.
+Mojang gift codes can be identified by their five sets of five letters and numbers.
 If you need to prove account ownership, and you used a gift code that you no longer have access to, you can ask the person who gave you the code to log into www.minecraft.net/profile or account.mojang.com (depending on where the code was purchased) to retrieve this for you.
-Transaction IDs or order numbers are more helpful than a gift code, as they verify that the original buyer is contacting us.
+Until October 2015, Mojang gift codes were three sets of four characters.

 This ten digit number comes from prepaid Minecraft cards, available in select retail stores.